Charlie and Lola

 Parents Need to Know

-Parents need to know that the animation in this delightful cartoon is beautiful, the characters are charming and funny, and the stories are simple and sweet.
+Parents need to know that Charlie and Lola is a delightful cartoon is beautiful, the characters are charming and funny, and the stories are simple and sweet.
 It's a great show for parents and kids to watch together and can inspire not only laughter, but also creative projects based on the wonderful, collage-like animation.

 What's the story?